RafaFreitasNog/RafaFreitasNog/README.md

 I graduated from São Francisco Xavier High School in the end of 2018 and in 2020 joined Mackenzie Presbyterian University to a Bachelor in Information Systems, where currently I'm in the 5th semester.
 I've also graduated from Red Balloon english school.

 - 👀 I’m interested in learning new languages and technologies in lots of IT areas.
-But currently I'm specially devoted to learning more about
+But currently, I'm specially focused in learning more about
-Programming and Development, whether it is Front or Back-End focused for Mobile or Web Apps and Sites.
+Programming and Development, whether it is Front-end or Back-End for Mobile or Web Apps and Sites.

 - 🌱 I’m currently learning